The Transformative Power of Backbends in Yoga

 Bridge pose to activate the glutes and back body

 Breath is your guide.
-If you are holding your breath, you have gone too far.
+If we find ourselves holding our breath, we have gone too far.

 Step-by-Step: Five Foundational Backbends